Avra-P/sw-api-fastapi/docs/notes.md

 INFO:     Application startup complete.
 INFO:     Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit)
 ```
-Option `uvicorn app:app --reload` restartes the server after code changes.
+Option `uvicorn app:app --reload` restarts the server after code changes.

 - Copied the swapi data from [swapi GitHub repo resources folder](https://github.com/phalt/swapi/tree/master/resources/fixtures),
 into a [local folder](../resources), in order to keep them as an in-memory storage solution.
 This is a quick and simplistic storage approach.
-<br>A much better solution would be to implement a relational database, using eg Flask or Django.
+<br>A much better solution would be to implement a relational database, using e.g. Flask or Django.
 <br>In order to keep the data of a minimal size, the json files with people, planets and starships contain only 5 entries each, keeping those based on existing relationships with the people objects.

 - Added 404 exception handling
-- Added a logging mechanism
+- Added a logging mechanism .

 ```
 ### Extract from info level log messages